 Our Anger Management Psychologists

-Jennifer King – Jennifer is a senior Clinical Psychologist with over 10 years experience as a Psychologist.
+Kellie Adams – Kellie is a senior Psychologist with over 10 years experience in counselling.
 She works with a range of issues including anger management, relationship issues, trauma, mood disorders and family discord.

 Heidi Smith – Heidi has over 12 years experience in counselling.
 Her areas of interest include anger management, parenting, relationship conflict, anxiety, post-traumatic stress disorder, obsessive compulsive disorder and depression.